The best way to escape from a problem is to solve it.

 The pooled sample from the size exclusion column (P-60

 fraction) is dialyzed

 to change the buffer composition of the sample and decrease

 the volume for convenient application to the Q cartridge.
 Dialysis

-can take care of these two problems during the week without
+can take care of these two problems over the weekend without

 your attention.
 (Normally this is accomplished in several hours

 - For dialyzing and concentrating your sample, prepare a